mobxjs/mobx-react-lite/README.md

 In the above example, any change to `multiplier` prop will show up in the `observableProps` observable object, and be picked up by the `store`.

-Warning: _the return value of `useAsObservableSource` should never be deconstructed!
-So, don't write: `const {multiplier} = useAsObservableSource({ multiplier })`!_
+Warning: \_the return value of `useAsObservableSource` should never be deconstructed!
+So, don't write: `const {multiplier} = useAsObservableSource({ multiplier })`!\_useObservable

-The value passed to `useAsObservableSource` should always be an object, and is made only shallowly observable.
+The value passeduseObservableuld always be an object, and is made only shallowly observable.

 The object returned by `useAsObservableSource`, although observable, should be considered read-only for all practical purposes.
 Use `useLocalStore` to create local, observable, mutable, state.